Adult MBSR Evidence for Anxiety

 Adult Outcomes for Anxiety

-- In comparison to Cognitive Behavioural Therapy (CBT), MBSR showed significantly lower effects on patient and clinician rated anxiety.
-Analyses up to 6 and 12 months did not reveal significant differences compared to TAU or CBT (5).
+- In comparison to Cognitive Behavioural Therapy (CBT), MBSR showed significantly lower effects on patient-and-clinician-rated anxiety.
+Analyses up to six and twelve months did not reveal significant differences compared to TAU or CBT (5).

-- Significantly reduced severity of principal anxiety disorder, sustained at 3-months follow-up for within group analysis (9).
+- Significant reductions in severity of the principal anxiety disorder were sustained at three-month follow-up in within-group analyses (9).

-- Significantly reduced depression measures at post-treatment and 6-months follow-up (11,12).
+- Significantly reduced depression measures at post-treatment and six-months follow-up (11,12).

-- Significantly greater reduction in stress markers post-treatment (7).
+- A significantly greater reduction in stress markers was observed post-treatment (7).

 - Significantly greater increase in agreement with the positive statements (8).